 Every few seconds, the Charging Manager evaluates the charging rules assigned to the EVSE and those of the users stored for this EVSE.
 Each set of charging rules for the EVSE and for the user is searched in the order entered.
 As soon as a charging rule applies, it is applied and all subsequent rules are ignored.
-If at least one charge rule is specified, but none is found, charge current 0 applies.
-This happens for the rule set for the EVSE and the rule set for the user.
-If a rule for the EVSE and for the user applies, the Charging Manager uses the lower charging capacity.
+If at least one charging rule is specified but none is found, charging current 0 applies.
+This happens for the rule set for the EVSE and the user's rule set.
+If both the EVSE and the user's rule set apply, the Charging Manager takes the smaller charging power.

 |Time||The rule applies from the set start time to the set end time|

 |Solar||The rule applies when the solar power (the sum of all producer meters) is above a certain threshold|

 |Environmentally compatible||Charging may be delayed so that as much electricity as possible is used from renewable sources and the grid is burdened as little as possible.
 Here is a diagram> and description of environmentally compatible charging|

 |Price||After you have selected an electricity supplier, you can load as soon as the electricity price falls below an adjustable level|

 |Input||The rule applies when a digital input is set or deleted|

 |Condition||It is loaded when the specified condition is met|

 |Formula||The charging current is adjusted every few seconds using the formula|